lucasubitoni/TwinCat_Screw_Defect_Segmentation_UNet/README.md

 # TwinCAT Screw Defect Segmentation U-Net

-Development and integration of a Deep Learning trained in Python model for defect segmentation on industrial components, deployed within the TwinCAT environment.
+Development and integration of a Deep Learning trained in Python model for defect segmentation on screw components, deployed within the Beckhoff TwinCAT environment.

 ## Overview